 What is a Ketogenic Diet?

-A ketogenic diet is where a large majority of your diet is made up of foods which are rich in both fat and protein, with minimal carbohydrates.
-Generally speaking when people follow a keto diet it’s…
+A ketogenic diet is where a large majority of your diet is made up of foods that are rich in both fat and protein, with minimal carbohydrates.
+Generally speaking, when people follow a keto diet it’s…

 - 60% fat

 - 10% carbohydrates

 Although the above can be tweaked slightly.
 For example, I prefer to have more protein and less fat.
 I’ll typically go for…

 As long as 90% of your diet is made up of fat and protein you are following a ketogenic diet.

 Despite what lots of people think the ketogenic diet does not miraculously burn fat! in order to lose weight and burn fat, you need to create a calorie deficit.
 This basically means you need to burn more calories than you are consuming.

 The ketogenic diet works for lots of people because they are cutting out carbohydrates.
 Because you are cutting out a food group you are more likely to consume less overall calories – which leads to weight loss.

 Also, as carbohydrates are very easy to overindulge on i.e. pizza, pasta, chocolate, sweets, etc – it means that by following a diet rich in fat and protein you are less likely to binge and overeat.
 It’s very difficult to binge on foods like steak, chicken, eggs, and salmon!